-Perched on the edge of the Avon Gorge, just a short walk away from Clifton Suspension Bridge in Bristol, is Clifton Observatory.
+Perched on the edge of the Avon Gorge, just a short walk away from Clifton Suspension Bridge in Bristol, is Clifton Observatory and caves.
 The observatory houses a cafe with rooftop terrace for the ultimate in scenic bridge-gazing drinking spots, as well as a Camera Obscura above and a ‘Giant’s Cave’ 27 metres below.

-The Giant’s Cave* (so-named after mythical Bristol giants Goram and Ghyston who, according to folklore, are said to have created the gorge while fighting over Princess Avona) is reached via a steep, narrow tunnel carved out into the cliffs of the gorge.
-The path opens out onto a yellow balcony half way down the cliff face, to stupendous views of that Clifton Suspension Bridge and the Avon Gorge. *NB Under 4s are not allowed down to the Giant’s Cave.
+The Giant’s Cave Bristol* (so-named after mythical Bristol giants Goram and Ghyston who, according to folklore, are said to have created the gorge while fighting over Princess Avona) is reached via a steep, narrow tunnel carved out into the cliffs of the gorge.
+The path opens out onto a yellow balcony half way down the cliff face, to a breathtaking Clifton Suspension Bridge viewing point. *NB Under 4s are not allowed down to the Giant’s Cave.

 One of the city’s prime bridge-snapping, beverage-consuming positions.
-When the weather’s good, people flock to the outdoor terrace of the Avon Gorge by Hotel du Vin for its dramatic cliffside views over the gorge and iconic Clifton Suspension Bridge Bristol.
+When the weather’s good, people flock to the outdoor terrace of the Avon Gorge by Hotel du Vin or its bar, The White Lion Avon Gorge for its stunning Clifton Bridge viewpoint and dramatic cliffside views.

 If conditions are right, there’s a high chance of hot air balloon sightings from the Ashton Court Estate launch ground just across the ravine.
 Of course, as it’s a hotel, you can stay here – treat yourself to a gorge-side room with a balcony for long, dreamy views across to the bridge (even better if you’re not in labour, like I was at the time!)

 On the opposite side of the Avon Gorge to Clifton Village is Leigh Woods, a National Trust protected area of woodland that it is free to enter.
-It’s a beautiful wooded spot with mountain bike and buggy-friendly trails, natural play areas (there’s a basket swing, balance logs, hollow log tunnel and little roundhouse) and tree-peeping views of Clifton Suspension Bridge Bristol.
+It’s a beautiful wooded spot with mountain bike and buggy-friendly trails, natural play areas (there’s a basket swing, balance logs, hollow log tunnel and little roundhouse) and a tree-peeping view toward Clifton Suspension Bridge

-Head for Nightingale Valley (see here for the map) for sensational views of Brunel’s engineering masterpiece.
+Head to Nightingale Valley for sensational views of Brunel’s engineering masterpiece.

 5. From the Bristol to Portishead cycle path/Cumberland Basin